andrewferrier/debugprint.nvim/README.md

 low-tech approach.
 Instead of using a sophisticated debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap), some people prefer using the 'print' statement to trace the output during execution.
-With `debugprint`, you can easily insert appropriate 'print' statements relevant to the language you're editing.
+With `debugprint`, you can insert appropriate 'print' statements relevant to the language you're editing.
 These statements include reference information for quick output navigation and the ability to output variable values.